Dasharo/docs/docs/dev-proc/source-code-structure.md

   happen it would be better to have it fixed by original author than the person that tries to upstream it some time later.

-Force-pushes to other branches are unconditionally forbidden.
+Force-pushes to  `<platform>/release` branches are unconditionally forbidden.